dheeti/server/README.md

 chmod +x vagrant_server.sh
 ./vagrant_server.sh
 ```
-If everything works it should deploy the environment to a Droplet and print the IP that it can be accessed at.
+If everything works it should deploy the environment to a Droplet.
+If you scroll back up past the puppet
+output you should see the IP address it was assigned.
+You can use that address and connect as root user.